Angels rally in 8th to complete 4-game sweep of Astros

 FOR STARTERS

-Astros manager Dusty Baker needed a strong outing from Ramirez because his bullpen was spent.
+Baker needed a strong outing from Ramirez because his bullpen was spent.
 He got it as the left-hander went seven-plus innings before tiring.
 Ramirez gave up 11 hits and eight runs with two walks and two strikeouts.

 Barria allowed three hits and three runs to the first six batters before settling down.
 The right-hander retired 12 of the final 13 batters he faced with the lone runner getting aboard on a walk to start the fourth.
 Barria struck out six and walked two.